Monday, July 7, 2014

 It is more concise and it is an improvement.
 It might seem like cheating though unless we know of the notion of pointwise extension of operators.
 For instance, ≡ applies to boolean operands but we allow ourselves to apply it to compare boolean valued functions too.
 This is how it then behaves:

-(1) (p ≡ q).x ≡ p.x ≡ q.x
+(1) (p ≡ q).x ≡ p.x ≡ q.x for all x

 We implicitly postulate that all logical connectors apply to boolean-valued functions.
 If we add one more definition, the previous universal quantification can be calculated to a form with an everywhere operator.